-In most circumstances, yes.
 If you lease a new car for use in your business, you will probably be able to deduct the lease payments from your taxes as a business deduction.
 However, you need to be careful and keep track of all the miles you spend in the car and whether the miles traveled are for business or personal reasons.
-If you spend 60% of the miles traveled in the car on business, and 40% for personal use, you can only deduct 60% of the lease payments from your taxes as a business expense.
+For example: if you spend 60 percent of the miles traveled in the car on business, and 40 percent for personal use, you can only deduct 60 percent of the lease payments from your taxes as a business expense.

-You may read the above and be thinking this is simple, but the United States Tax Code never makes life that simple.
+You may read the above and be thinking this is simple, but the U.S. Tax Code never makes life that simple.
 For example, if you needed to make a down payment on the car before driving it off the lot, you cannot simply deduct this down payment from your taxes right away.
 Instead, the deduction for the down payment must be spread over the life of the car.
-In addition, if the car cost more than $18,500 (2009 tax year), you may have to reduce the amount of lease payments you claim as business expenses.
+In addition, you may have to reduce the amount of lease payments you claim as business expenses if your car lease is more than the annual limit.
 You will probably want to hire a tax person to help you prepare your taxes if you are planning on claiming a car lease tax deduction.

 As a business, you have two options for how you determine the amount of your car lease tax deduction: either by calculating actual expenses or by using the standard mileage rate.
 For instance, the rate for the 2016 tax year is 54 cents per mile (see Publication 463 for current rates).
 But if you choose this route, you must use it for the entire length of the lease period, including renewals.
 In order to use the standard mileage rate, however, you must meet the following criteria:

 - You must not operate five or more cars at the same time, as in a fleet operation;

 - You must not have claimed a depreciation deduction for the car using any method other than straight-line;

 - You must not have claimed a Section 179 deduction on the car;